hileamlakB/HamsterDB/README.md

 ## Running a smoke test for Milestone x [To-Be-Released]
 We provide you lite convenience scripts for quick diffing of your client outputs.
-You can run the following make target `run_mile` and `run_test`, which run a battery of test cases up to the end of a designated milestone, and run a single test case, respectively.
+You can run the following make target `run_mile`, which runs a battery of test cases up to the end of a designated milestone.
 The following command runs all milestone 1 tests in order, and suppresses extra make printouts of moving directories etc:
 `make run_mile mile_id=1 --no-print-directory`